 - Stay-At-Home Vs. Working Mom

 We all know that icky feeling, when your choices seem inferior compared to someone else’s.
-Other moms appear to have it all together or just know something you don’t.
+Other moms seem to have it all together or just know something you don’t.

 As a mom, it’s so easy to get swept up in the all-consuming drain of Mommy Guilt.
 However, Mommy Guilt is something we can overcome in one easy step.